Office Hours Fall 2022: By appointment

-The Linguistic Condition: Poetics of Judgment in Kant’s Age of Critique (in progress) (on “common sense” in Kant’s Third Critique and Eighteenth-Century Origin of Language Theory; includes chapters on language and epistemology in Kant and Diderot; on the “schema” in Kant’s “Transcendental Aesthetic” and theory of poetry in the Third Critique; on judgment and linguistic form in Kleist; on Wordsworth’s poetic theory and poetry; on language and the limits of experience in Diderot, Rousseau, Hegel, Wordsworth and Proust)
+The Linguistic Condition.
+Kant's Critique of Judgment and the Poetics of Action (forthcoming) (on “common sense” in Kant’s Third Critique and Eighteenth-Century Origin of Language Theory; includes chapters on language and epistemology in Kant and Diderot; on the “schema” in Kant’s “Transcendental Aesthetic” and theory of poetry in the Third Critique; on judgment and linguistic form in Kleist; on Wordsworth’s poetic theory and poetry; on language and the limits of experience in Diderot, Rousseau, Hegel, Wordsworth and Proust).

 In the Place of Language.
 Literature and the Architecture of the Referent.
 Fordham, 2009 (on the marking of place and making of referential historical knowledge in works by Goethe, Rousseau, and Kant, with discussions of Heidegger, Benjamin, Lanzmann and Schmitt; part of 3 vol. work, Writing and Building, on the role of architectural form in the discourses of philosophy and literature).